wilberquito/Paradigms-and-Programming-Languages/Prolog/Session3.md

 ### The cut

 The cut `!` is a predicate that always succeeds.
 But it has an extremely useful
-side-effect: it cuts open branches from the search tree, thereby giving direct control on memory management.
+side-effect: it cuts open branches from the search tree, thereby giving direct control in the search tree construction.
 Cuts are used to make Prolog programs efficient.
 This often goes at the cost of making Prolog programs less declarative and readable.

-It always succeeds and causes the discard of all alternative (branches) that were pending be explored from the moment it was used to resolve the rule containing the cut.
+Cut always succeeds and causes the discard of all alternative (branches) that were pending be explored from the moment it was used to resolve the rule containing the cut.

 ```text